Simplicial sets inside cubical sets: Type-theoretic model structures on simplicial and cubical sets

-Fibrations in $\mathcal{E}$ are those maps which are weakly right orthogonal to all open box inclusions.
-Cofibrations in $\mathcal{E}$ are precisely the monomorphisms. \end{definition}

-In fact, this Cisinski model structure on simplicial sets coincides with the well known Kan model structure since by a theorem in \cite{GZ67}, Sec.~2, open box inclusions and horn inclusions generate the same class of anodyne extensions.
-We will show that it is obtained just by restricting the minimal Cisinski model structure on cubical sets defined above to simplicial sets.
+In fact, this Cisinski model structure on simplicial sets coincides with the well known Kan model structure since by \cite{GJ}, Ch.~I, Prop.~4.2, open box inclusions and horn inclusions generate the same class of anodyne extensions.

+Furthermore, it is obtained just by restricting the type-theoretic model structure on cubical sets defined above to simplicial sets.

+In this section, we present a proof of this fact.
+All of the results have previously been established by Sattler in \cite{Sat18}, cf.~Prop.~3.3 and Sec.~3.3.
+We recall them here for clarification of context for the later sections, in particular for direct use in the universe construction of Sec.~\ref{sec:univ}.